hogaku/AZ-220-Microsoft-Azure-IoT-Developer/Legacy Labs/LAB_AK_20-build-with-iot-central.md

     | Semantic type | Event |
     | Schema | String |

-    One possible event a device might trigger is a conflicting command.
-An example might be a truck is returning empty from a customer, but receives a command to deliver its contents to another customer.
-If a conflict occurs, it's a good idea for the device to trigger an event to warn the operator of the IoT Central app.
+    One example for when a device might trigger an event is for a conflicting command.
+For example, consider a scenario when a truck is returning empty from a customer, then receives a command to deliver its contents to another customer.
+If this type of conflict occurs, it's a good idea for the device to trigger an event to warn the operator of the IoT Central app.

-    Another event might be just to acknowledge, and record, the customer ID that a truck is to deliver to.
+    Another use for events might be to verify information.
+For example, the event might be used to acknowledge, and record, the customer ID that a truck is delivering to.

 #### Task 5: Add location telemetry

-A location is probably the most important, and yet one of the easiest measurements to add to a device template.
+The current location of a truck is very important to our delivery tracking scenario, and yet it one of the easiest telemetry measurements to add to a device template.
 Under the hood, it consists of a latitude, longitude, and an optional altitude, for the device.

 1. To create a location capability, click **+ Add capability**, and then create a new capability as follows: